The Importance of Prepping a Room Before you Paint

 So here you are staring at the room to paint…Where is your starting point?
 Well, let’s start by removing all the “bump” into little things in the room.
 Like lamps and plants, anything you can bump into or trip on like throw rugs and small tables, etc. Take them out of the room!
 Equally important is to take the larger pieces and pull them away from the walls, the further the better.
 You want to be able to go around the room with your ladder with ease….COVER everything!

 By the same token, take down curtains, and rods.
 Remove all pictures and art off the walls.
 Remove all light and plug plates.
 Let them soak in nice soapy water.
-OH, your room is going to be brand spanking new!
+It’s all part of prepping a room before you paint but OH, your room is going to be brand spanking new!

 Ok, Next.
 So you don’t have drop cloths surely you have some old sheets?
 Double them up and put them over the furniture etc. it’s mainly for, as I call them, Spreckles that fall from the rolling the paint.
 Plastic, that thin cheap stuff?
 It is great for this!